Quilling: History

 In England, with the appearance of first paper mills around 1495, the establishment of paper manufacturing was significant factor in the development of quill work.
 Paper, elaborately constructed into design and then gilded, substituted for more expensive metal.

-There are records of French and Italian nuns using the torn edges of gilt-edged Holy books from 1200s - 1600s.
+There are records of French and Italian nuns using the torn edges of gilt-edged Holy books from the 12th century to the 16th century.
 These pieces were wrapped around goose quills to create coiled shapes for decoration of reliquaries and holy pictures.
 They used paper and then gilded or painted the finished work replicating expensive intricacies of wrought iron or carved ivory.
 This practice of using quills resulted in the craft's name - quilling.